Skip to main content

 • Global security baselines and compliance requirements.

-• Unified access control across namespaces.
+• Unified cross-namespace access control.

 • Configuring node firewalls.